trailofbits/deepstate/docs/test_harness.md

 happen to be false, which should guide fuzzing to the expected values.

-DeepState provides following precondition macros:
+DeepState provides following the precondition macros, in addition to the generic `ASSUME` that takes a Boolean argument:

 * ASSUME_EQ
 * ASSUME_NE
 * ASSUME_LT